MarkWme/aks-sb-workshop/13-MonitoringandObservability.md

 **Challenge**

-- Instead of using "kubectl logs ..." to search logs, can you do that using AzMon for Containers?
+- Instead of using "kubectl logs ..." to search logs, find another way.
 - Query the **cluster-autoscaler** Control Plane logs. **Hint: They are captured using Azure Diagnostics.**

 **NOTE**